1 Notarial Services & Process

 3 Pricing & Mobile Service Logistics

 The maximum statutory fee allowed in Colorado is $15 for each notarial act (seal).
 Please note that this fee is only for the seal itself.
 If you require us to travel to your location, an additional mobile convenience fee will apply.
+See our Pricing page for a detailed breakdown.

 The mobile fee is charged once per appointment (not per seal) and is based on the round-trip mileage from Castle Rock.
 It is quoted upfront so you know the total cost.
+The mobile fee is waived if we meet at one of our special discount locations (e.g., MSU Denver or Tienda Salvadoreña).

 ¿Tiene otra pregunta o necesita agendar?